foundry-vtt-community/wiki.js/development/api/application.md

     types: ["character, npc"],
     // Generally useful, defaults to false
     makeDefault: true,
-    // There are other properties that
+    // There are other properties that are rarely needed.
+See the linked docs for more.
   })
   // `Actors.registerSheet` is semantically equivalent to passing Actor as the first argument
   // This works for all world collections, e.g. Items